 You may have your own preferences, but it’s likely that the client company’s accounting/accounts payable department also has certain guidelines to be followed.
 Be open to negotiation here, but make sure that whatever you work out with the client, you’re comfortable with the situation.

 Because payment is so important to the freelancer who doesn’t receive a steady paycheck, and can be a point of contention, consider additional contract clauses on your freelance contract template to ensure that it happens on time.
+(Add these into your free invoice template in AND CO too).

 Some freelancers charge a late fee if payment isn’t received within a set amount of time.
 You might instead consider a reward for an on-time payment instead of the standard late payment “punishment” (although both can be a motivator).